 Majuran Sathananthan v Brigadier Primyanka Fernando (Westminster Magistrates Court) (Case no: 1801273043) – 6th December 2019 – Paul represented a private prosecutor in bringing a case against the Sri Lankan diplomat Brigadier Fernando.
 This culminated in a verdict on 6th December 2019.
-The Brigadier was found guilty contrary to s4(1) and (4) Public Order Act 1986 of making throat cutting gestures that caused alarm and distress.
+The Brigadier was found guilty, contrary to s4(1) and (4) Public Order Act 1986, of making throat cutting gestures that caused alarm and distress.
 As the judge commented, “I have no doubt he intended to cause at the least alarm.
 They were purposeful gestures, made as the Brigadier was staring at these protesters.
 The Brigadier was a senior officer in uniform wearing medals.
 Unlike the other senior officer there, his body language appeared to be arrogant and intimidating.
 There were three gestures and not just one.
 In the context of the relationship between Sri Lanka and Tamil Elam protesters he must have known that it would have been alarming at the very least to the protesters who saw him do this…The next issue for the court is whether I can be sure the complainants were caused harassment, alarm or distress.
 I have no doubt that alarm was caused to all three and that Mr Perera was distressed by what he saw.”

 Warren, Tomlinson & Ors v R. EWCA Crim 413 – 23 March 2021 – Paul represented Ricky Tomlinson and Arthur Murray in the appealing an historic conviction.
 Fourteen of the “flying pickets” known as the Shrewsbury 24, including Ricky and Arthur, won their appeals against conviction for picketing during the National Building Strikes of 1972.
 Paul instructed counsel Piers Marquis and Annabel Timan of Doughty St. Chambers.
 (Read the reports from Doughty St. Chambers here and the report from the Public Interest Law Centre here.
 Our Grounds in the Appeal can be found here.)

-- Hannah Sell and Lois Austin, socialist activists spied on by undercover political police.
+- Hannah Sell and Lois Austin, Socialist Party activists spied on by undercover political police

 - the national anti racist organisation Youth against Racism in Europe (YRE), whose anti-racist and anti-fascist campaigning led to it being targeted and infiltrated by undercover police